nomad-coe/nomad/docs/developers.md

 To run the tests some additional settings and files are necessary that are not part of the code base.

-First, you need to provide the `springer.msg` Springer materials database.
-It can be copied from `/nomad/fairdi/db/data/springer.msg` on our servers and should be placed at `nomad/normalizing/data/springer.msg`.

-Second, you have to provide static files to serve the docs and NOMAD distribution:
+You have to provide static files to serve the docs and NOMAD distribution:
 ```sh
 cd docs
 make html